macaw-cad/nextjs-on-azure/README.md

 - Basic custom web sites built on top of Next.js, running on Azure
 - Sitecore JSS based website built on top of Next.js, running on Azure
-- Website built on top of NextJS using the [Plasmic](https://plasmic.app) visual builder

 ## Getting started